Abu Asim Azmi on Aurangzeb: Unraveling History's Controversies

 Facts vs. Fiction

-• No: There are numerous farmans (royal decrees) proving his patronage to Hindu institutions.
+No: There are several farmans (royal orders) demonstrating his patronage of Hindu institutions.

 Long-tail Keyword: Was Aurangzeb anti-Hindu?